chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

     where:

     - `-S` is the Chef Server URL
-    - '-K` is the path of pivotal.pem file
+    - `-K` is the path of pivotal.pem file
-    - '-F` is the path to store the output file
+    - `-F` is the path to store the output file

 - Execute the below command to get the counts of objects